Vincent Lecavalier: Personal life

 Lecavalier went to John Rennie High School in Pointe-Claire, Quebec for two years (1992–1993) before transferring to Athol Murray College of Notre Dame in Wilcox, Saskatchewan.
 He has been friends with former teammate Brad Richards, who won the Conn Smythe Trophy in 2004 as Most Valuable Player of the NHL playoffs, since the age of 14, when they met at Notre Dame, where they were roommates and became best friends.
 Since then they have gone on to become teammates with the Rimouski Océanic, the Tampa Bay Lightning and also with Ak Bars Kazan.
 Lecavalier currently resides in Tampa's Davis Island.

 Lecavalier began dating Caroline Portelance in 2001.
 After ten years of dating, the two were married in 2011.
-The couple have three children together.
+The couple have three children together, Olivia, Gabe, and Amelia.

 He is featured in The Rocket: The Maurice Richard Story where he portrayed legendary Montreal Canadiens centre, Jean Béliveau.
 He wore number 4 to honour Béliveau.

 EA Sports' video game NHL 06 featured Lecavalier as the cover athlete.

 In October 2007, Lecavalier pledged $3 million to a new All Children's Hospital facility under construction in St. Petersburg, Florida.
 The facility was named the Vincent Lecavalier Pediatric Cancer and Blood Disorders Center in his honour.

 On February 10, 2018, the Tampa Bay Lightning retired Lecavalier's number 4 jersey.
 Lecavalier is the second player in franchise history to have his jersey retired, the first being Martin St. Louis.

 On March 17, 2023, Lecavalier was inducted into the Tampa Bay Lightning Hall of Fame, as a member of its inaugural class.